 - It should have developed a secondary meaning to itself owing to its long-term usage so as, such slogans immediately correlate with a product or service of a brand.

-Yes, slogans are made up of common terms and are descriptive in nature, therefore they less likely to be accepted as trademarks.
+Yes, saga of slogans in India are made up of common terms and are descriptive in nature, therefore they less likely to be accepted as trademarks.
 The pleadings taken by brand owners are – acquired distinctiveness, attainment of secondary meaning Prior Use and all this has to be proved beyond a reasonable doubt.

 Anchor marketed its product using the expression ‘Allround protection’ These words were held to be non-descriptive as they connoted the peculiar quality of the product.
 Such slogans or taglines in advertisements grab attention more than the products themselves.
 Hence P & G was refrained from using the brand “All-Around Protection”.